yujulia/twitter-redux/README.md

 The following **additional** features are implemented:

-- [x] mentions timeline implemented
+- [x] toggle hamburger menu open from anywhere on icon

 ## Video Walkthrough